7 Best Mouth Guards of 2026

 • Single-layer EVA wears through faster than dual-laminate designs under heavier grinding patterns — heavy bruxers will need to replace it more frequently

-The 6-pack format changes the economics of moderate grinding management.
-Patients who go through a single OTC guard every 6-8 weeks under moderate use — which is common — spend substantially less per guard with a multi-pack than with single-guard purchases, while maintaining a consistent supply without reorder urgency.
-The dual-use validation for sports mouthguard applications makes the LORIOUS a practical choice for patients who also play contact sports or participate in activities requiring dental protection, since the same guard can serve both functions without a separate sports-specific purchase.
-For patients managing both nighttime grinding and daytime stress clenching, pairing a night guard with other stress-management tools — including monitoring devices that help track physiological stress markers — can provide a more complete picture of bruxism severity and treatment response.
+The multi-pack format changes the economics of moderate grinding management.
+Patients who go through a single OTC guard every 6 to 8 weeks under moderate use — which is common — spend substantially less per guard this way than on single-guard purchases, and keep a consistent supply without reorder urgency.
+Two retainer cases rather than one is a small detail that matters in practice: you can rotate two guards and let one dry fully between nights, which is the main thing that limits how quickly an EVA guard degrades and discolours.
+The honest limitation of the two-size pack is that only half the guards will be in your size, so a heavy grinder works through their usable half at twice the rate the headline pack count suggests.
+For patients managing both nighttime grinding and daytime stress clenching, pairing a night guard with other stress-management tools — including monitoring devices that help track physiological stress markers — can give a more complete picture of bruxism severity and treatment response.

 Runner-Up